reserve-protocol/reserve-index-dtfs-solana/README.md

 ## Staked Rewards

-**We can't send the fees to the dao's token accounts, since we won't be able to sign from it, therefore we need our own token accounts owned by the folio itself, so we can sign**
+**We can't send the fees to the dao's token accounts, since we won't be able to sign from it, therefore we need our own token accounts owned by the folio token rewards PDA itself, so we can sign**